fofanafi/imagetiler/README.markdown

 `make_tiles(image_source, opts)`

 `calc_native_res_zoom` : Calculates the zoom level closest to native resolution.
-Returns a float for the zoom -- so, use zoom.ceil if you want the higher zoom, for example
+Returns a float for the zoom -- so, use zoom.round if you want the closest zoom level, for example

 ## Output